 How effective have government programs been in alleviating poverty?
-Here, it is important to distinguish between the poverty rate and the degree of poverty.
-Cash programs might reduce the degree of poverty, but might not affect a family's income enough to actually move that family above the poverty line.
-Thus, even though the gap between the family's income and the poverty line is lessened, the family is still classified as poor and would thus still be included in the poverty-
+The Census Bureau's supplemental poverty measure begins to answer that question.
+For example, those calculations show a reduction of two percentage points in the poverty rate, from 18% to 16%, when the earned income tax credit is included, ceteris paribus.
+Inclusion of the Supplemental Nutritional Assistance Program reduced the poverty rate by 1.7%, and housing subsidies reduced it by 0.9%.
+Other programs each had smaller effects on poverty reduction.
+But it is also important to distinguish between the poverty rate and the degree of poverty.
+Cash programs might reduce the degree of poverty but might not affect a family's income enough to actually move that family above the poverty line.
+Thus, even though the gap between the family's income and the poverty line is lessened, the family is still classified as poor and would thus still be included in the poverty-rate figures.